kennes913/sksh/src/content/posts/python-ptys.md

 Why only python and bash?
 For productivity, development ease and team familiarity.
 I've never tried this in a compiled language but I'm sure there would be performance improvements at the expense of time.

 With that said, Python and Bash have their downsides.
-Bash does not have the features you get from a programming language: logical constructs, flow control and "readability".
-With Python, you lose the speed you get from Bash because you're a few abstraction layers up before the scp binary call is made and the most supported python SFTP module [Paramiko is slow](https://github.com/paramiko/paramiko/issues/175).
+Bash logical constructs and flow control are more clunky which makes scripts less readable and more tedious to write.
+With python, you gain readability and lose speed.
+Python becomes an additional layer of software between the user and the low level system calls required for scp functionality.
+Additionally, the most supported python SFTP module [Paramiko is slow](https://github.com/paramiko/paramiko/issues/175).

 Enter [pexpect](https://github.com/pexpect/pexpect).
 Pexpect is a pure python module that allows users to spawn and control applications that are forked `ptys`.
-It is the Python interface to `expect`.
+It is the python interface to `expect`.

 In this case, pexpect is a nice middle ground between speed and readability because python is only responsible for spawning and interacting with the I/O of the forked process rather than acting as the interface to scp.
-And you still get the same speed because you're calling SCP.
+And you still get the same speed because you're calling the scp binary.

-Below is a sample snippet from a script:
+This snippet transfers some specified local files onto a remote SFTP server:

 {{< highlight python "hl_lines=30" >}}
 ...